ChartsCSS/ChartsCSS.org/src/components/legend.md

 ## Legend Structure

 The legend is a separate component with a separate HTML tag.
 You have the freedom to position the legend wherever you want.
 Just like any other HTML tag.

-Note that currently legends required to use of `<ul>` with `<li>` or `<ol>` with `<li>` tags.
+Note that currently legends require the use of `<ul>` with `<li>` or `<ol>` with `<li>` tags.
 In future versions, you will have the freedom to use any HTML tag.

 ## Legend Position